-FILM REVIEW: AN INCIDENT IN A GHOST LAND
+FILM REVIEW: INCIDENT IN A GHOSTLAND

 The foray into perverse sexual crimes and abuse is not new to filmmaker Pascal Laguier.
-Incident in a Ghost Land delivers what it dares to achieve, a hauntingly exhausting, hyper real horror film.
+Incident in a Ghostland delivers what it dares to achieve, a hauntingly exhausting, hyper real horror film.

 Laguier is not a one hit wonder.
 He is the metaphorical lovechild of Aronofsky and Von Trier who as a child was abandoned, left to die in the woods all alone.
-Luguiere became incredibly detailed; capturing every minute detail in every single scene.
+Laguiere became incredibly detailed; capturing every minute detail in every single scene.
 “Look at me, I’m over here,” this filmmaker screams.
 And what he wants to tell us truly manages to drain our hearts.

 The acting is strong throughout.
 The ensemble cast including Crystal Reed, Emilia Jones, Mylene Farmer, Anastasia Phillips, Taylor Hickson, Kevin Power and Rob Archer absolutely shines.
-We believe a tragedy is happening IRL because we truly become invested in these characters lives.
+We believe a tragedy is happening IRL because we truly become invested in the characters lives.

 Warning: this movie is rough.
 Very seldom is a director successful in every decision that enables its viewers to experience sadness, desperation, nausea and anxiety.
 Laguiere is successful at that.
 Incident In A Ghostland lasts long after the moment ends.